-Brown Sugar Salmon Recipe with Soy Sauce and Bourbon: insanely delicious brown sugar, soy sauce and bourbon marinated salmon that is served up with a saute of vegetables
+Try this insanely delicious brown sugar, soy sauce and bourbon marinated salmon that is served up with a sauté of vegetables

-Hands down this is the easiest and most flavorful salmon recipe you will ever make.
-With equal parts brown sugar, soy and bourbon marinade you can make as much or as little of this Salmon Recipe that you would like.
+Hands down this is the easiest and most flavorful seafood recipe you will ever make.
+With equal parts brown sugar, soy and bourbon marinade you can make as much or as little of it that you would like.
 While the best results always come by marinating overnight you’ll be pleasantly surprised how much flavor you can pull from this marinade in only 2 hours.

 There is no doubt that marinades can bring about some really intense flavor into proteins or vegetables.
 While I absolutely love salmon just seasoned up with salt and pepper and pan seared, I also like to have some fun marinating it and this brown sugar soy sauce marinade is a sure-fire winner.

-The brown sugar salmon marinade consists of equal parts light brown sugar, soy sauce and bourbon (or whisky is cool too), that’s it.
+The marinade consists of equal parts light brown sugar, soy sauce and bourbon (or whisky is cool too), that’s it.
 So, if you have 2 small pieces of fresh salmon fillets then maybe do a third cup each of each of those ingredients.
-If you have a whole side of salmon, then maybe it’s a cup or 2 of each of those ingredients.
+If you have a whole side of fish, then maybe it’s a cup or 2 of each of those ingredients.

 When it comes to cooking with wine, beer or spirits the general rule of thumb is, if you wouldn’t drink it by yourself then don’t flippin cook with it!

-The most important thing to remember when making this salmon marinade recipe is to whisk it really well to ensure the brown sugar completely incorporates into the marinade.
-If you don’t whisk it well then you will have a salmon that will taste like salty whisky, which may be cool if you’re trying to get drunk but not if you’re trying to enjoy a delicious salmon fillet recipe.
+The most important thing to remember when making this marinade recipe is to whisk it really well to ensure the brown sugar completely incorporates into the marinade.
+If you don’t whisk it well then you will have a salmon that will taste like salty whisky, which may be cool if you’re trying to get drunk but not if you’re trying to enjoy this dish.

 Whenever you are marinating salmon or any protein it’s important that it is completely coated in the marinade.
 If the marinade is an oil base then the protein absolutely does not have to be completely submerged because of the viscosity of the oil.

-When using more vinegar and liquid based marinades it is important that they completely cover the protein and it’s no different in this brown sugar salmon recipe.
-If you don’t have enough marinade, then only half of your salmon is going to taste like something while the other half does not.
+When using more vinegar and liquid based marinades it is important that they completely cover the protein.
+If you don’t have enough marinade, then only use half of the fish is going to taste like something while the other half does not.

 I personally like to marinate in plastic bags because they are malleable and can be formed to any section of my refrigerator to ensure the salmon is completely covered.
 For example, sometimes I put in the corner of the refrigerator and stack a bunch of things around it so that the bag seems way deeper than it really is.

-Since there is soy sauce in this brown sugar salmon marinade you have to instantly know that it will cause the salmon to get a really dark caramelization on it.
+Since there is soy sauce in the marinade you have to instantly know that it will cause the salmon to get a really dark caramelization on it.
 This can be tricky because you definitely don’t want it to cook so long that it burns because the over caramelization can kind of have a nasty flavor.

 This salmon recipe has a bit of an Asian twist to it so heat up some sesame oil in a pan over medium-high heat until it begins to lightly smoke and then add in the salmon.
 Turn the heat down immediately to medium and cook it for 2 to 3 minutes per side.

-To accompany this Brown Sugar Salmon Recipe with Bourbon and Soy I whipped up some really tasty quickly sautéed vegetables consisting of edamame, peas, baby carrots and sprouts.
-They are super light and flavor and literally go excellent with this Brown Sugar Salmon Recipe.
+To accompany the salmon I whipped up some really tasty quickly sautéed vegetables consisting of edamame, peas, baby carrots and sprouts.
+They are super light and flavor and literally go excellent with this.

 I haven’t tried it but I’m thinking this brown sugar marinade recipe would go pretty dang good with chicken or a steak.
 I may be wrong, but it may also be really tasty.
 Give it a shot!